GilEshel/OverRep/README.md

 - It needs a short string to add to output file names (-o), for your records, and so that you can run multiple comarisons without overwritting the output files.
 Default = '10_top_expressed' (I was looking at 10% top expressed genes.
 It should reflect the way the genes of interest were selected for the original annotation overrepresentation analysis...).
 - Lastly it needs the type of annotation (-a), to add to output file names and columns.
 Default = 'GO_Term'.

 #### I was using these scripts and many others for my own research, and thought it might be useful for others.
 I haven't tested these scripts under different environments, so I can't guarantee that they will work.
-If you are getting truble, and cann't figure the code, please post an issue, and hopefully I can help you.
+If you are getting troubles, and can't figure out the code, please post an issue, and hopefully I can help you.

 **Cheers,**